Charlie-PKU/Charlie-PKU.github.io/index.md

 ## News and Updates 📨

+- **<font color='red'> [Highlight] </font>** Surprised that our research have been accepted for presentation during the [AERE 2025 Summer Conference](https://www.aere.org/summer-conference#program) and [the 4th Annual Conference of CAERE](http://www.caere.org/)! 🌏

+<br>

-- **<font color='red'> [Highlight] </font>** I am absolutely thrilled to have been offered the Economist Intern position with the Development Unit of [UNHCR in Jordan](https://www.unhcr.org/jo/) from Mar.
+- **Feb.
+2025:** I am absolutely thrilled to have been offered the Economist Intern position with the Development Unit of [UNHCR in Jordan](https://www.unhcr.org/jo/) from Mar.
 2025!!
 See you in Amman!! 🌐

-<br>

 - **Jan.
 2025:** Happy to leading the academic research efforts of our group during a field study in Xiangxiang County, Hunan Province! 🥟
 - **Dec.
 2024:** I am deeply honored to participate in the [podcast](https://open.spotify.com/show/7smuDIYVBlaPUjeIPeyVz4) discussion on the future roles of China and the US in climate governance, thanks for Bowen, Laurin and Moritz! 📢
 - **Sep.
 2024:** Successfully pass the QE! 🏮
 - **Sep.
 2024:** A couple of fantastic weeks with students from [Technical University of Munich](https://www.tum.de/en/) and other universities in 2024 Sino-German Climate Study Camp!! 🇩🇪
 - **Aug.
 2024:** Struggling for Qualificatoin Examination (QE) in September.
 Wish me LUCK! 🐾
 - **Jul.
 2024:** A nice journey in Sinan County and Jiangkou County in [Tongren City, Guizhou Province](https://mp.weixin.qq.com/s/oTnPJp2SgLY9szQybwspmA) with classmates from [Tsinghua PBC School of Finance](https://www.pbcsf.tsinghua.edu.cn/)! 🍉
 - **Mar.
-2024:** Very thrilled that our research have been accepted for presentation during the [the 3rd Annual Conference of CAERE](http://www.caere.org/), happy days in [Hang Zhou](https://mp.weixin.qq.com/s/R1SMwQkPnT1vl2RaqjoN0w)! 🌏
+2024:** Very thrilled that our research have been accepted for presentation during [the 3rd Annual Conference of CAERE](http://www.caere.org/), happy days in [Hang Zhou](https://mp.weixin.qq.com/s/R1SMwQkPnT1vl2RaqjoN0w)! 🌏
 - **Feb.
 2024:** Very excited that our research have been accepted for presentation during the [27th Annual Conference on Global Economic Analysis](https://www.gtap.agecon.purdue.edu/events/Conferences/2024/index.aspx), see you in Fort Collins! 😁
 - **Oct.
 2023:** Fantastic Holiday in [Vladivostok and Harbin](https://mp.weixin.qq.com/s/J1xEEw_rVxnN3jOz3XRklA)! 🌞
 - **Sep.
 2023:** Hi!
 THU! 🏫